 He migrated to Lahore from Qadian with the Khalifa and then later to Rawbah.

 He passed away on January 13, 1957.
-Khalifatul Masih II led the Namaz-i-Janaza (Funeral Prayer) of this devotee of the Promised Messiah.
+Khalifatul Masih II led the Namaz-i-Janaza (Funeral Prayer) of this servant of MGA.
 He was buried in Bahishti Maqbara, Rabwah, Pakistan.

 - Elijah Muhammad and Islam By Herbert Berg pg.
 18